JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 9.11.0 - 30 Oct 2025
+    * Added StaticLogger to LibraryHelpers, updated warning logging for converters to use StaticLogger
+    * Added client reference helper to LibraryHelpers
+    * Fixed exception when initial trade snapshot has no items in TradeTracker

 * Version 9.10.0 - 15 Oct 2025
     * Added ITransferRestClient Shared interface
     * Added ClientOrderId property to SharedUserTrade model